 From Facebook to Instagram, and Snapchat to Pinterest, we’ve become familiar with the different audiences the platforms create.
 However, the audience on TikTok is completely new.
 A new audience has its pros and its cons.
 On one hand, a new audience is a completely new group of people that can be introduced to your brand.
 On the other hand, being successful on social media is often dependent on how well you know and can reach your audience.
 And, if you aren’t familiar with the TikTok audience, it can be hard to measure that success.

 According to Forbes, the age group most active on TikTok are 16 to 24-year-olds, with the majority of those users being female.
 So another thing to consider is, are the users on the app your brands’ consumers?
-Will those 16-year-olds be purchasing your produce at the store?
+Will those 16-year-olds be purchasing your products at the store?
 The answer to that is most likely a resounding, “maybe.”
 There is definitely an audience on TikTok for the foodies and recipe creators and if you do it right, you could build a completely new customer base.
-Afterall, Hootsuite tells us that American users are spending an average of 46 minutes on the app per day… that’s a lot.
+After all, Hootsuite tells us that American users are spending an average of 46 minutes on the app per day… that’s a lot.

 The content on TikTok is also something worth taking a deeper look into.
 TikTok videos are 15 seconds long and organically edited.
 What I mean by “organically edited” is that TikTok allows everyone to become a video editor.
 You can add effects, sounds, cut to greenscreens, you name it, but the trick is remaining organic.
 You won’t find many professionally shot videos - making the app more approachable for users more so than YouTube!

 The bread and butter of the app is capitalizing on trends and “challenges.”
 Jumping on a trend and using the applicable hashtag or sound, is the key to earning followers and building your account.
 The strange thing about TikTok that sets it apart from other social media platforms is that replicating other users’ content is really the goal.
 If a creator starts a challenge or uses a specific sound that goes viral, the next move is to jump on that trend or challenge and create your own.
-The struggle this brings for fresh produce marketers, is that content can’t be created too far in advance.
+The struggle this brings for fresh produce marketers is that content can’t be created too far in advance.
 While it would be nice and seemingly efficient to spend the day creating TikTok videos for your brand, you would be missing out on joining the ever-changing trends that ultimately lead to followers and success.

 However, if brands create their own trend or challenge that takes off, the results can be astronomical.
 A great example is Chipotle.
-Chipotle created their own challenge with the hashtag #lidflip.
+Chipotle created its own challenge with the hashtag #lidflip.
 Users were challenged to flip the lid of their chipotle container to show off their skills.
 The genius and ROI from this challenge is that users had to purchase Chipotle in order to participate.

 You’ve probably picked up on a pattern by now, the audience is completely new, the content is completely different, and you guessed it, the frequency at which you post is also brand new.
 While we’ve gotten into a rhythm of what works and what doesn’t on Facebook and Instagram, TikTok expects an entirely different schedule.